|By Lisa Demer, Anchorage Daily News|

 "While I fully acknowledge the efforts of the sponsors of this bill to define what is going on, and I fully recognize that today this is not a debate about pro-choice, my concern is and always has been efforts by pro-life to cumulatively move towards their goal," Austerman said.
 That's problematic, he said.

-Holmes, a Democrat-turned-Republican last year, said she was disappointed the committee took out the family planning element, which would have allowed single men and women who otherwise didn't qualify for the Medicaid insurance program to receive coverage for contraception, sexually transmitted disease testing and treatment, and family planning visits.
+Holmes, a Democrat-turned-Republican last year, said she was disappointed the committee took out the family planning element, which would have allowed single men and women who otherwise didn't qualify for the

 As to the bill itself, "I understand we're not talking about the basic idea of pro-life, pro-choice here," Holmes said.
 "We're talking about funding.
 This is the finance committee.
 We're talking about who pays and what services."